Complex behavior from intrinsic motivation to occupy action-state path space: Results

-More interesting behaviors in entropy seeking agents arise in more complex environments.
-To show this, we next considered a prey and a predator in a grid world with a safe area (house) and a single food source (Fig. \ref{fig:cat_mouse}a).
-The prey (a "mouse", gray up triangle) is the agent whose behavior is optimized by maximizing future action path entropy, while the predator (a "cat", red down triangle) acts passively chasing the prey.
-The prey can move as in the previous 4-room grid world and has an energy reservoir as in the previous example.
-For simplicity, we only consider a food gain equal to the size of the energy reservoir, such that the agent fully replenishes its reservoir each time it visits the food source.
-The predator has the same available actions as the agent and is attracted to it stochastically: actions that move the predator towards the agent are more probable than those that move it away from it (see Supplemental Sec. \ref{s:details_mouse} for details).
+More interesting behaviors arise from MOP in increasingly complex environments.
+To show this, we next considered a prey and a predator in a grid world with a safe area (a ``home'') and a single food source (Fig. \ref{fig:cat_mouse}a).
+The prey (a ``mouse'', gray up triangle) is the agent whose behavior is optimized by maximizing future action path entropy, while the predator (a ``cat'', red down triangle) acts passively chasing the prey.
+The state of the agent consists of its location and energy level, but it also includes the predator's location being accurately perceived.
+The prey can move as in the previous 4-room grid world and it also has a finite energy reservoir.
+For simplicity, we only considered a food gain equal to the size of the energy reservoir, such that the agent fully replenishes its reservoir each time it visits the food source.
+The predator has the same available actions as the agent and is attracted to it stochastically, i.e. actions that move the predator towards the agent are more probable than those that move it away from it (Supplemental Sec. \ref{sec:details_mouse}).

-The entropy seeking agent generates complex behaviors, not limited to visiting the food source to increase the energy buffer and hide at home.
-In particular, the agent very often first teases the cat and then performs a clockwise rotation around the obstacle, which forces the cat to chase it around, leaving the food source free for harvest (Fig. \ref{fig:cat_mouse}a, arrows show an example; \href{https://youtu.be/ItwVY-iIvvI}{Video 2}, H agent).
-Importantly, this behavior is not restricted to clockwise rotations, as the agent performs an almost equal number of counterclockwise rotations to free the food area (Fig. \ref{fig:cat_mouse}c, H agent, blue line).
-The variability of these rotations in the entropy seeking agent are manifest in the lack of virtually any preferred directionality of movement in the arena at any single position: arrows pointing toward several directions indicate that on average the prey moves following different paths to get to the food source (Fig. \ref{fig:cat_mouse}b, H agent).
+MOP generates complex behaviors, not limited to visiting the food source to increase the energy buffer and hide at home.
+In particular, the agent very often first teases the cat and then performs a clockwise rotation around the obstacle, which forces the cat to chase it around, leaving the food source free for harvest (Fig. \ref{fig:cat_mouse}a, arrows show an example; \href{https://youtu.be/1aaqHi8vtT4}{Video 2}, MOP agent).
+Importantly, this behavior is not restricted to clockwise rotations, as the agent performs an almost equal number of counterclockwise rotations to free the food area (Fig. \ref{fig:cat_mouse}c, MOP agent, blue line).
+The variability of these rotations in the MOP agent are manifest in the lack of virtually any preferred directionality of movement in the arena at any single position.
+Indeed, arrows pointing toward several directions indicate that on average the mouse moves following different paths to get to the food source (Fig. \ref{fig:cat_mouse}b, MOP agent).
+Finally, the optimal value function and optimal policy show that the MOP agent can display deterministic behaviors as a function of internal state as well as distance to the cat (Fig. \ref{fig:cat_mouse}d): for instance, it prefers running away from the cat when energy is large (right), and it risks getting caught to avoid starvation if energy is small (left), both behaviors starkly opposite to stochastic actions.